 How to check Siri Remote’s battery level on 4th generation Apple TV

-Step 1: Go to the Settings → Remotes and Devices → Bluetooth section.
+For your Siri remote: Go to the Settings → Remotes and Devices → Remote section.

 How to charge Siri Remote